WICG/construct-stylesheets/explainer.md

 		let shadowRoot = someDiv.attachShadow({mode: "open"});
 		let sheet = new CSSStyleSheet();
 		sheet.replaceSync("* { color: red; })");
-		// This is OK, but will not affect styling.
-Contents of the frame will not be colored red. someFrame.contentDocument.adoptedStyleSheets = [sheet];
+		// NotAllowedError will be thrown.
-        // This will style "some div" to be colored red. shadowRoot.adoptedStyleSheets = [sheet];
+		someFrame.contentDocument.adoptedStyleSheets = [sheet];
 	</script>
 	```
 * After a stylesheet is added to `DocumentOrShadowRoot`s, changes made to the stylesheet will also reflect in those `DocumentOrShadowRoot`s.